 Our education programs foster humane values and compassion for animals through day camps, classroom programs, in-shelter tours, and other activities for kids and families.

-A Community Cats program focused on reducing euthanasia and providing alternative solutions for feral and free-roaming cats through return-to-field and trap-neuter-return programs.
-This program served 1,796 cats.
+1,187 cats were served through our Community Cats program which focuses on reducing euthanasia and providing alternative solutions for feral and free-roaming cats through return-to-ﬁeld and trap-neuter-return programs.

 Animal Humane Society offers more than just adoption.
 Our programs serve all stages of an animal’s life.

-Kindest Cut delivers low-cost spay/neuter, wellness, dental, and specialty veterinary services for pets of people in need at Melrose Animal Clinic and 27 mobile clinic locations.
+AHS Veterinary Centers (formerly Kindest Cut) deliver low-cost spay/neuter, wellness, dental, and specialty veterinary services for pets of people in need at Melrose Animal Clinic and 15 Twin Cities mobile clinic locations.

-We offer more than 70 family friendly pet training classes each week, along with one-on-one training and socialization sessions, therapy animal courses, play groups, and rabbit agility classes.
-1,512 pets attended classes through AHS’s Training School.
+We offer more than 100 family-friendly pet training classes each week, along with one-on-one training and socialization sessions, therapy animal courses, playgroups, and rabbit agility classes.

 Animal House Pet Boarding